Dr. Alex Stone, DPT, CSCS

 Plantar fasciitis can literally be a pain in the foot – no pun intended.
 Whether your therapist or doctor has diagnosed you with this condition, or you just happen to know the symptoms for it, you’ll need something to keep the pain away.

-Luckily massage guns are one of the easiest and perhaps the cheapest way to manage your plantar fasciitis pain.
-You just need to pick the right one.
+Luckily, massage guns are one of the easiest and perhaps the cheapest ways to manage your plantar fasciitis pain.
+You need to pick the right one.
 That is where we come in.
 We understand how tough it can be to pick the best massage gun for plantar fasciitis.
-Some are too expensive (up to $599) while some are cheap and ineffective.
+Some are too expensive (up to $599), while some are cheap and ineffective.

-We have tested dozens of massage guns, both cheap and expensive and we know what to look for in one.
-This post is going to guide you through the process of choosing the perfect massage gun to manage your plantar fasciitis.
+We have tested dozens of massage guns, both cheap and expensive, and we know what to look for in one.
+This post will guide you through the process of choosing the perfect massage gun to manage your plantar fasciitis.
 We’ll also offer some tips on how to use a massage gun to treat your plantar fasciitis safely and effectively.

 • Using massage guns as a DIY, at-home solution can effectively alleviate plantar fasciitis symptoms.

 • We find the Ekrin B37 to be the best massage gun for plantar fasciitis.
-It boasts a performance balanced, a lifetime warranty, and an attractive price point (plus, find a discount coupon below).
+It boasts a balanced performance, a lifetime warranty, and an attractive price point (plus, find a discount coupon below).

-• For more power, Achedaway Pro is your go-to option.
-Especially suited for athletes with plantar fasciitis, it delivers a punchy massage thanks to its superior stroke length.
+• For more power, the Bob and Brad D6 Pro is your go-to option.
+Thanks to its superior stroke length, it is especially suited for athletes with plantar fasciitis and delivers a punchy massage.

-Please read on to discover why we selected these two models, explore our other recommendations, and learn what really matters when choosing a device.
+Please read on to discover why we selected these two models, explore our other recommendations, and learn what really matters when choosing a device for massaging plantar fasciitis.

 Yes, a massage gun can help with your Plantar Fasciitis issue.